Good customer service is important — whether we’re receiving or providing it. But what is good customer service, anyway?

 Benefits of good customer service

 Providing good customer service is a great way to build a loyal customer base over time.
-Here are some benefits you may experience for consistently great customer service:
+Here are some benefits you may experience because of consistently great customer service:

-• New revenue opportunities.
-To be of help, agents must understand the customer’s needs.
+- New revenue opportunities: To be of help, service reps must understand the customer’s needs.
 This puts them in a unique position to spot – and act on – opportunities for cross-selling and upselling.

-• Competitive edge.
-Good customer service is so important that brands can use it as a way to differentiate themselves from the competition.
+- Competitive edge: Good customer service is so important that brands can use it to differentiate themselves from the competition.
 Every advantage helps.

-• Employee retention.
-Our research finds that 69% of service decision makers say agent attrition is a major or moderate challenge.
-That’s a pain point, because you need well-trained agents to deliver outstanding service.
+- Employee retention: Our research finds that 69% of service decision makers say rep attrition is a major or moderate challenge.
+That’s a pain point, because you need well-trained support reps to deliver outstanding service.
 Making good customer service a priority means investing in training, and investing in your employees.
 This can help improve retention.
 After all, people like to work where they feel valued.
 (Back to top)

 Good customer service examples

-• E-commerce: A customer receives a sweater from a clothing subscription service and wears it all the time.
+- E-commerce: A customer receives a sweater from a clothing subscription service and wears it all the time.
 After just a few months, the edge of the sweater starts to fray and unravel.
-The customer reaches out about the problem using live chat and asks if it’s still in stock.
-The company not only refunds the customer but also notifies their stylist to keep an eye out for a replacement.
+The customer reaches out about the problem using an AI agent and asks if it’s still in stock.
+The agent not only refunds the customer but also automatically notifies their stylist to keep an eye out for a replacement.
 Once available, the sweater is sent to the customer free of charge.

-• Retail: A grocery shopper inadvertently buys expired food.
-They return the product to the store and are met with a hassle-free refund process, receiving double the money back plus a gift card.
-Going forward, the store leans on data to identify common quality complaints and train staff on how to handle returns.
+- Retail: A grocery shopper inadvertently buys expired food.
+They return the product to the store and are met with a hassle-free refund process, receiving their money back plus a gift card.
+Going forward, the store leans on customer service analytics to identify common quality complaints and train staff on how to handle returns.
 The store retains its reputation and earns trust with the customer, who now knows they’ll receive nothing but the best from this particular business.

 These examples are made possible through deliberate investment in the customer service experience.
-These companies have well-trained service agents.
+These companies have well-trained agents and service reps.
 They have connected, reliable data about their customers.
-They use AI to help them identify issues.
+They use AI for customer service to help them identify issues.
 All this makes the customer experience — even in the face of a problem — overwhelmingly positive.
 (Back to top)

 If you want to improve customer service, it’s important to measure and track your progress.
 Tried-and-true key performance indicators (KPIs) like case volume and average handle time are still important.
 But you also need to capture the broader customer experience.
 Here are some customer service metrics to consider:

-• First Call Resolution.
-Also known as First Contact Resolution, this metric tracks whether a company was able to resolve an issue the first time the customer reached out.
+- First Call Resolution (FCR): Also known as First Contact Resolution, this metric tracks whether a company was able to resolve an issue the first time the customer reached out.
 To capture it, you divide the number of complaints successfully resolved on the first try by the total number of customer interactions, and multiply by 100.

-• Customer Effort Score (CES).
-This measures how easy it is for customers to use a product or service, find the information they need, or get their issue resolved.
+- Customer Effort Score (CES): This measures how easy it is for customers to use a product or service, find the information they need, or get their issue resolved.
 Most organizations measure CES through a customer satisfaction survey after a service interaction, aka “How easy did we make it to resolve your issue?”
 Customers respond on a multi-point scale (strongly agree, agree, neither, disagree, strongly disagree).
 Your CES is the percentage of respondents who select the “agree” options.
-(Back to top)

-Good customer service is well worth your time and investment.
-Your agents will become more productive, your customers more satisfied.
+Good customer service is always well worth your time and investment.
+Your reps and agents will become more productive, your customers more satisfied.
 Your brand reputation will improve, customer loyalty will rise, and CSATs will soar.
 (Back to top)

 Devon McGinnis contributed to this blog article.